liborty/rstats/README.md

 is a scaled distance, whereby the scaling is derived from the axes of covariances / `comediances` of the data points cloud.
 Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / `comediances` are decreased.
 Requires matrix decomposition.

 * `Cholesky-Banachiewicz matrix decomposition`
 decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of two triangular matrices: `S = LL'`.
-The eigenvalues and the determinant are easily obtained from the diagonal of L. The eigenvectors from S. We implemented it on `TriangMat` for maximum efficiency.
-It is used by `mahalanobis distance` and `variances`.
+The eigenvalues and the determinant are easily obtained from the diagonal of L. We implemented it on `TriangMat` for maximum efficiency.
+It is used mainly by `eigenvalues`, `eigenvectors`, `mahalanobis` and `pca_reduction`.

 * `PCA (Principal Components Analysis)` is typically used to reduce the dimensionality of data along some of the most significant directions of variation (eigenvectors).